OXY2DEV/bars.nvim/README.md

 ## 🧭 Configuration

-This plugin can be configured in 2 ways,
+`bars.nvim` can be configured in 2 ways,

 1. Via the `setup()` function.